jackghg/Arch-In/README.md

 - the installer won't connect to **wifi**.
 Do it manually.
 Internet is needed at part 2
 - home partition and extra partitions won't be mounted.
 Edit the fstab later
 - no encryption
+- homed services are disabled by default.
+I you want to use it, comment the 'systemctl mask' commands in the second script.